squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Explaining Network Services/Explain the Use of Name Resolution Services.md

 ### TXT Records

 Text records are often used as a way of verification and security of ownership to a domain.
 Other things TXT is used for are Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM) as a way of identifiying that you can indeed send mail from that hostname or alias.

+### Pointer Recorders

+Pointer Records come in the shape of

+- Forward Lookups - forward lookups provide the IP address of a hostname to a requester
+- Reverse Lookups - reverse lookups provide the hostname for an IP address

+### Questions and Answer

+1. What type of DNS record resolves a host name to an IPv6 address?

+> AAAA.

+2. What use is a PTR DNS record?

+> A pointer maps an IP address to a host name, enabling a reverse lookup.
+Reverse lookups are used (for example) in spam filtering to confirm that a host name is associated with a given IP address.

+3. What types of DNS records have priority or preference values?

+> Typically, mail (MX) and service (SRV) records.

+4. What type of DNS record is used to prove the valid origin of email?

+> Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) records can be used to validate the origin of email and reject spam.
+These are configured in DNS as text (TXT) records.